Home - Bookapy Book Preview

 "Lissa," I sighed.

 "I was going to add 'not in cardiology or surgery'," Doctor Lindsay said with a smirk.
-"This is clearly a case for cardiology at the moment.
+"This is clearly a case for Cardiology at the moment.
 And I do get the impression you know your way around female anatomy."

 "I had the required courses," I replied flatly.